 To date, 84 emerging business enterprises have completed the BOP Instructional Series.
-The evidence continues to grow that pathways are emerging where the combination of proactive outreach, education and hands-on training are creating opportunities to diversify and build the entrepreneurial capacity in the greater Rochester community.
+Pathways are emerging where the combination of proactive outreach, education and hands-on training are creating opportunities to diversify and build the entrepreneurial capacity in the greater Rochester community.